 Refreshments – If these are offered, you may be expected to allow them to use the ‘facilities’

 Have a go sessions – if you allow visitors to ‘have a go’ then you may need to provide a space for them to wash their hands.

 Card payments – if you are selling work then visitors will probably assume you take card – if not then make this clear on your profile page on the website when asked at sign up.

 2024 Venues sourced by NROS will be sent out via the newsletter, but do keep an eye out for other venues that might be suitable.

 There will be a £5 promotion fee per artist for the brochure this year to pay for the advertising space for exhibitions.

 What do you need to do?

-Work as a team – share responsibility and the costs between the group.
+Work as a team but appoint a group leader – share responsibility and the costs between the group.

 Promotion of the event – work with the venue as much as you can to promote the exhibition to get the most out of the experience.